-3 Things You Need to Know About Vertical Cracks
+3 Things You Need To Know About Vertical Cracks

-Example #1: Hairline Vertical Foundation Cracks
+#1: Hairline Vertical Foundation Cracks

-We are including this on our list because this is how every vertical crack first appears.
-A hairline vertical foundation crack, from an expert’s opinion, can be solely an aesthetic issue.
-Typically, a vertical crack of this size is simply due to aging of the home or moderate settlement that every home, old or new, experiences in its lifetime.
-As a house ages, some of the materials used for various components of the home can dry out and shrink.
+This is how every vertical crack first appears.
+A hairline vertical foundation crack, in an expert’s opinion, can be solely an aesthetic issue.
+Typically, a vertical crack of this size is simply due to the aging of the home or moderate settlement that every home, old or new, experiences in its lifetime.
+As the house ages, some of the materials used for various components of the home can dry out and shrink.
 Continuous changes in temperatures, changes in humidity levels, and changes in the moisture levels of the soils that the structure rests upon can also cause movement within the various components of the house and can result in cracking.

-Although these hairline cracks can solely be an aesthetic issue, it is important to monitor these cracks, to ensure that they do not separate or widen, as they can occasionally be the early signs of a more significant issue.
+Although these hairline cracks can solely be an aesthetic issue, it is important to monitor these cracks to ensure that they do not separate or widen, as they can occasionally be the early signs of a more significant issue.

 As the homeowner, take precautions to ensure that your home goes unaffected by the presence of these cracks and take the necessary steps to protect your investment and prevent future issues.
 Ensure that all water properly drains away from your home and that all penetrations (including hairline cracks) are properly sealed.
 Water is essential, but it is also one of the biggest threats to a home.
 The grade around the home should be sloped in a manner that properly diverts water away.
 If and when a drainage system is required, the system should be routinely inspected to verify it is properly functioning.
-Gutters and gutter downspouts should be kept clean and downspouts should be piped or extended to keep water away from the foundation of your home.
+Gutters and gutter downspouts should be kept clean, and downspouts should be piped or extended to keep water away from the foundation of your home.

 #2: Moderate Vertical Foundation Cracks

-- Exterior Walls – Walls, particularly basement walls, may begin to bulge, bow, or shift out of alignment.
+- Exterior walls – Walls, particularly basement walls, may begin to bulge, bow, or shift out of alignment.

-- Cracks around window and door openings – Cracks within the brick, concrete, stone, block, and drywall of both the exterior and interior sides of the outside walls can often be found around the window and door openings.
+- Cracks around window and door openings – Cracks within the brick, concrete, stone, block, and drywall of both the exterior and interior sides of the outside walls can often be found around the windows and door openings.

-Example #3: Large Vertical Foundation Cracks
+#3: Large Vertical Foundation Cracks

-We are including this on the list because this crack demonstrates how severe a vertical foundation crack can get if left untreated.
-The appearance of a crack this size is a sign of serious structural issues, and that the integrity of your foundation is compromised.
+This crack demonstrates how severe a vertical foundation crack can get if left untreated.
+The appearance of a crack this size is a sign of serious structural issues and means that the integrity of your foundation is compromised.
 Something of this magnitude puts you and anyone else in the home at risk.
 Cracks of this size are commonly a result of poor underlying soil conditions.
 The presence of poor underlying soil conditions can be a result of the following:

-- Poor Drainage– A lack of proper management of the drainage around a home can lead to saturation of the soils and even erosion of the soils that the structure rests upon.
+- Poor drainage – A lack of proper management of the drainage around a home can lead to saturation of the soils and even erosion of the soils that the structure rests upon.
 Many of the soils within our region can soften, experience a great deal of movement, or can become very unstable when saturated.
 The soils can also be broken down and washed away by the elements.
 This erosion diminishes the stability that soil offers and can ultimately be a contributing factor to foundation settlement and the development of vertical foundation cracks.

-- Poor Native Soils – Some types of soils within our area are simply more susceptible to excessive movement as compared to other types of soils.
+- Poor native soils – Some types of soils within our area are simply more susceptible to excessive movement as compared to other types of soils.
 Changes in moisture content and fluctuations within the water table can lead to expansion and contraction of the soils and can also weaken the soils.